 In September 2007, the Fund filed a motion for class certification, and our response was filed in November 2007.
-The district court held a hearing in March 2008, and issued an order in November 2008 denying the motion for class certification.
-The Fund appealed the district court's order to the Fifth Circuit Court of Appeals.
-The Fifth Circuit affirmed the district court's order denying class certification.
-In May 2010, the Fund filed a writ of certiorari in the United States Supreme Court.
-In January 2011, the Supreme Court granted the writ of certiorari and accepted the appeal.
-The Court heard oral arguments in April 2011 and issued its decision in June 2011, reversing the Fifth Circuit ruling that the Fund needed to prove loss causation in order to obtain class certification.
-The Court's ruling was limited to the Fifth Circuit's loss causation requirement, and the case was returned to the Fifth Circuit for further consideration of our other arguments for denying class certification.
-The Fifth Circuit returned the case to the district court, and in January 2012 the court issued an order certifying the class.
-We filed a Petition for Leave to Appeal with the Fifth Circuit, which was granted.
-In April 2013, the Fifth Circuit issued an order affirming the District Court's order certifying the class.
+The district court issued an order in November 2008 denying the motion for class certification.
+The Fifth Circuit Court of Appeals affirmed the district court's order denying class certification.
+In June 2011, the United States Supreme Court reversed the Fifth Circuit ruling that the Fund needed to prove loss causation in order to obtain class certification and the case was returned to the lower courts for further consideration.

+In January 2012, the district court issued an order certifying the class.
+In April 2013, the Fifth Circuit issued an order affirming the district court's order.

-We filed a writ of certiorari with the United States Supreme Court seeking an appeal of the Fifth Circuit decision.
-In November 2013, the Supreme Court granted our writ.
-Oral argument was held before the Supreme Court in March 2014.
-The Supreme Court issued its decision in June 2014, maintaining the presumption of class member reliance through the "fraud on the market" theory, but holding that we are entitled to rebut that presumption by presenting evidence that there was no impact on our stock price from the alleged misrepresentation.
+Our writ of certiorari with the United States Supreme Court was granted and in June 2014 the Supreme Court issued its decision, maintaining the presumption of class member reliance through the "fraud on the market" theory, but holding that we are entitled to rebut that presumption by presenting evidence that there was no impact on our stock price from the alleged misrepresentation.
 Because the district court and the Fifth Circuit denied us that opportunity, the Supreme Court vacated the Fifth Circuit's decision and remanded for further proceedings consistent with the Supreme Court decision.
-In December 2014, the district court held a hearing to consider whether there was an impact on our stock price from the alleged misrepresentations.
-Fact discovery has been stayed except as it relates to class certification.
-The court has not yet issued a ruling on class certification.
-We cannot predict the outcome or consequences of this case, which we intend to vigorously defend.